aphp/edsnlp/docs/tutorials/tuning.md

   output_dir: 'results'
   # Number of gpu hours allowed for tuning.
   gpu_hours: 1.0
-  # Number of fixed trial to tune hyperparameters (override gpu_hours).
+  # Number of fixed trials to tune hyperparameters (override gpu_hours).
   n_trials: 4
   # Enable two-phase tuning.
 In the first phase, the script will tune all hyperparameters.
   # In the second phase, it will focus only on the top 50% most important hyperparameters.
   two_phase_tuning: True
+  # Metric used to evaluatate trials.
+  metric: "ner.micro.f"
   # Hyperparameters to tune.
   hyperparameters:
 ```